Most Famous Car Logos

 Logo Volvo

-Volvo, synonymous with durability and innovation, traces its etymological history back to the Latin term “Volvere,” meaning “to roll.”
-This choice of name sheds light on what cars do: they roll, taking people to places and creating countless memories.
+Volvo, synonymous with durability and innovation, derives its etymological history from the Latin term “Volvere,” meaning “to roll.”
+This name reveals what cars do: They roll, taking people to places and creating countless memories.

 The evolution of the emblem provides an intriguing insight into the company’s journey and philosophy.
-Originally, the emblem was presented as a minimalistic blue oval with the name “Volvo” in the center and the inscription “Gothenburg, Sweden” below it, indicating the company’s origins.
+Originally, the emblem was presented as a minimalist blue oval with the name “Volvo” in the center and the inscription “Gothenburg, Sweden” below, indicating the company’s origins.
 This simple design honored the brand’s roots and its founding ideals.

 As the brand evolved, so did its symbolic representation.
 Including an upward-pointing arrow and a diagonal line reminiscent of the symbol of Mars, the Roman god of war, marked a significant shift in branding.
-More than just an aesthetic choice, this design element is associated with the strength, defense, and assertiveness embedded in Volvo’s DNA.
+More than just an aesthetic choice, this design element is closely tied to the strength, defense, and assertiveness inherent in Volvo’s DNA.

-The upward-pointing arrow emphasizes the brand’s desire to continuously progress and explore innovative frontiers.
-Volvo effectively communicates its core values by intertwining the symbolism with its corporate identity.
+The upward-pointing arrow emphasizes Volvo’s commitment to continuous progress and exploration of innovative frontiers.
+Volvo effectively communicates its core values by intertwining symbolism with its corporate identity.

 Infiniti Logo